Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 “Delta is expected to grow in size as it approaches the northern Gulf Coast, where there is an increasing likelihood of life-threatening storm surge and dangerous hurricane-force winds beginning Friday, particularly for portions of the Louisiana coast,” the National Hurricane Center wrote Wednesday.

-Delta may have a serious impact on some of the beleaguered parts of southwest Louisiana that were hard hit by Category 4 Laura in late August.
+Delta may have a serious impact on some of the beleaguered parts of southwest Louisiana that were hit hard by Category 4 Laura in late August.

-On Wednesday morning, the Hurricane Center issued a hurricane watch for the zone between High Island, Texas, and Grand Isle, Louisiana, which includes the zone where Laura made landfall.
+On Wednesday morning, the Hurricane Center issued a hurricane watch for the zone between High Island, Tex., and Grand Isle, La., which includes the zone where Laura made landfall.

 The storm may come ashore not far from Lake Charles, where Laura caused heavy damage and cut power in some areas for weeks.
 Although Delta’s exact track is still coming into focus, models suggest landfall could occur in the area just southwest of Lafayette as a Category 2 or 3 hurricane.